bignerdranch/CoreDataStack/README.md

 [![Build Status](https://travis-ci.org/bignerdranch/CoreDataStack.svg)](https://travis-ci.org/bignerdranch/CoreDataStack)

-The BNR Core Data Stack is a small framework, written in Swift, that makes it easy to quickly set up a multi-threading ready Core Data stack.
+The BNR Core Data Stack is a small framework, written in Swift, that provides a typesafe `FetchedResultsController<ManagedObjectType>` and allows easily subscribing to model changes through `EntityMonitor<ManagedObjectType>`.

 For more details on the design methodology see: [Introducing the Big Nerd Ranch Core Data Stack](https://www.bignerdranch.com/blog/introducing-the-big-nerd-ranch-core-data-stack/)

 For complete source documentation see: [Documentation](http://bignerdranch.github.io/CoreDataStack/index.html)

-## Deprecations

-With the introduction of Apple's [NSPersistentContainer](https://developer.apple.com/reference/coredata/nspersistentcontainer), in iOS 10/macOS 10.12, BNR has chosen to deprecate the [CoreDataStack](./Sources/CoreDataStack.swift) class.
-See [container example](./Container Example) for tips on using an `NSPersistentContainer`

-Apple has also added a type method [`entity()`](https://developer.apple.com/reference/coredata/nsmanagedobject/1640588-entity) to `NSManagedObject` allowing us to deprecate [CoreDataModelable](./Sources/CoreDataModelable.swift) and migrate many of those same convenience functions to an extension of [`NSManagedObject`](./Sources/NSManagedObject+FetchHelpers.swift).

 While Apple also [introduced some type safety](https://developer.apple.com/reference/coredata/nsfetchedresultscontroller/1622282-init) to their `NSFetchedResultsController`, we believe our [FetchedResultsController](./Sources/FetchedResultsController.swift) provides a better API by: